-- Pavement marking and graphics shall be included in the construction documents. - Roadway signage shall be designed in accordance with the Florida Department of Transportation (FDOT) and the Manual of Uniform Traffic Control Devices (MUTCD). - 10.
+- 4. The emergency disconnects to each building shall be labeled separately as "Main Shunt" or "Emergency Shunt."
+The numerals 1 of 3, 2 of 3, etc., shall be included as appropriate for each situation.
+Where disconnects are within an enclosed room, signage listing, "Disconnecting Means Within," in large letters, shall be provided adjacent to the room. - 5.
+Each fire department connection, backflow, or post indicator valve shall have a permanent hangtag denoting the building number (###) and building abbreviation. - Temporary directional signs shall be used during construction on the site to aid in campus wayfinding for vehicular and pedestrian traffic.
+Coordinate locations with the UCF Project Manager. - 7.
+Permanent directional signs shall be planned and installed on the site to aid in campus wayfinding for vehicular and pedestrian traffic and must meet existing signage standards.
+These signs include building identification signs, vehicular directional signs, kiosk, etc. Quantities and locations of directional signage shall be coordinated with Facilities and Safety. - 8.
+Pavement marking and graphics shall be included in the construction documents. - Roadway signage shall be designed in accordance with the Florida Department of Transportation (FDOT) and the Manual of Uniform Traffic Control Devices (MUTCD). - 10.
 Each building address shall be identified by an aluminum sign with minimum length of 12 inches x 11 inches in width, single sided with 1-2 color intermediate vinyl colors.
 The sign shall be .040 aluminum material plate with rounded corners with 1/4 inch holes at each corner.
-The font shall be Americana Gotham with upper and lower case letters.
+The font shall be Gotham with upper and lower case letters.
 Building numbers shall be 6 inches in length with road name letters 2 inches in length.
 The sign shall be installed at a location visible from the fire lane, the FDC, and the main building entrance.
 Larger buildings may require additional signs.
-See attachment. - 11.
-Building entrances shall be identified with ADA-compliant signage. - 12.
-Letter-light signs identifying building names and the Pegasus logo shall be provided on all major campus buildings. - 13.
-Both the letter-light signs and the Pegasus logo shall be backlit.
+See attachment.

-- 14. The font shall be Americana Gotham, with upper and lowercase letters.
-Building name letters will be between 22" and 28" in height. - The color of the letters and the Pegasus logo shall be Pantone 874. - 16.
+- 11. Building entrances shall be identified with ADA-compliant signage. - 12.
+Letter-light signs identifying building names and the Pegasus logo shall be provided on all major campus buildings. - Both the letter-light signs and the Pegasus logo shall be backlit. - 14.
+The font shall be Gotham, with upper and lowercase letters.
+Building name letters will be between 22" and 28" in height. - 15.
+The color of the letters and the Pegasus logo shall be Pantone 874. - 16.
 The Pegasus logo shall always face to the right. - 17.
 Placement of letter-light signs and of the Pegasus logo, and size of the Pegasus logo, shall be reviewed on a project-by-project basis.
 Recommendations by the Architect must be presented at the Design Development phase for review and approval.